SylvainGa/BatteryMonitor/README.md

 ## Changelog
 **V1.8.5 Added the following**
 - Added Spanish as a supported language
-- Added Russian as a supported language (thanks )

 **V1.8.4 Added the following**
 - Optimization and fail safe in the building of the full history array so it doesn't crash with a "Code Executed Too Long" when we have lots of data